CNES/Pandora2D/docs/source/exploring_the_field/multiscale_mode.rst

 Below are step-by-step diagrams explaining how multiscale mode works.

 .. note::
-    In this example, we consider the estimation of an row deformation model.
+    In this example, we consider the estimation of a row deformation model.
     The same steps apply to estimating a column deformation model.

 .. important::